 This sweet fruit salad (gotta love a place that calls dessert a salad, right?) is a perfect potluck recipe.
-You won’t find many summer soirees down South without some variation of the stuff on the menu.
+You won’t find many summer soirees down South without some variation of this stuff on the menu.
 It’s a sweet – and somehow still light – dish that’s perfect for cooling off in the sweltering heat down this way.

-This recipe varies a bit from the one in my cookbook because, well honestly, my tastes have changed over the years.
-I really like the sour cream in this version as it brings down the sweetness a little.
-My original version didn’t have it.
-I also didn’t include pecans in that version, but who doesn’t like a few pecans thrown in, right?
+Pecans or No Pecans – I didn’t include pecans in the recipe I have featured in my cookbook.
+However, who doesn’t like a few pecans thrown in, right?
 For even more flavor, give the pecans a toast before adding them to the salad.
 Just bake them on a rimmed baking sheet in an oven at about 350°F until they’re fragrant – usually about 5 minutes.
-Then allow them to cool before adding to the mix.
+Then, allow them to cool before adding to the mix.

 Recipe Card